kkalass/rdf_xml/DEVELOPMENT_DIARY.md

 I am developing this project with heavy AI support, trying to avoid implementing anything myself and trying to only guide the AI very toplevel from a manager point of view.
 Only in the End I want to actually review the code myself.
 Lets see how it goes!

-I will try to document at least my toplevel-promts, documenting the ongoing prompts within one chat is too cumbersome and probably not necessary to understand the core strategies during development of this project.
+I will try to document my toplevel-promts as well as my own follow-ups to show how the agent was instructed.

 I am using VSCode Copilot Agent with Claude 3.7 Sonnet